 Types of location targeting available

-Google Ads provide several ways to target the location of your audience.
+Google Ads provides several ways to target the location of your audience.

-First, is when you select the country.
-Google will recommend the country your account is in or to enter it manually.
+First, is when you select a country.
+It will also recommend a country based on your account details.
+But you can just enter any location you want.

-Second is when you target a radius.
-This is more advanced, but sometimes work great.
+The second is when you target a radius.
+This is more advanced, but sometimes it works great.

-This is Googles’ office in San Francisco with 1 mile radius targeting.
+This is Google’s office in San Francisco with a 1-mile radius target.
 I can write ads like “Hey, do you work at Google?
 Then we have a special discount for you”.
-Other people will see it too, of course.
-Since they are in that radius.
-But most likely they won’t click on the ad.
+Other people will see it, too, of course since they are in that radius.
+But most likely, they won’t click on the ad.

-The first option, which is recommended, will include people not only from a specific location, but people who express interest in that location.
-For example, people who google “hotels in San Francisco”.
+The first option, which is recommended by Google, will include people not only from a specific location but also people who express interest in that location.
+For example, people who google “hotels in San Francisco”, but not being in San Francisco.
 You see how this could help your business.
-But on the other hand, you might be spending additional dollars if Google somehow makes a mistake.
+But on the other hand, you might be spending additional dollars if Google somehow makes a mistake in interpreting users’ data.

-In this case you’re better of selecting the second option.
+In this case, you’re better off selecting the second option.
 This limits targeting to an actual physical location.
+Later, once your campaigns are converting, you can change this setting to include broader traffic.

 Don’t forget that locations are added to the campaign level.
 You can’t add them to ad groups.
-This means that if you want to target two different countries you can either add both of them to one campaign or create two same campaigns for those two locations.
+This means that if you want to target two different countries, you can either add both of them to one campaign or create two campaigns for those two locations.

 Optimizing campaigns with locations

-It’s important to understand that it’s not always works.
-Sometimes just adding your target country is fine.
-For example, in the smaller countries targeting options are limited.
-USA has zip code targeting and it works great but Poland doesn’t have it.
-And in Germany zip code targeting has a limited reach and won’t work either.
+It’s important to understand that it’s not always work.
+Sometimes, just adding your target country is fine.
+For example, in smaller countries, targeting options are limited.
+The USA has zip code targeting, and it works great, but Poland doesn’t have it.
+In Germany, zip code targeting has a limited reach and won’t work either.

-Never use any features just for the sake of using it.
-Make sure you have a need (limit your audience, reduce cost etc.) or you have tested it and you see that it works.
+Never use any features just for the sake of using them.
+Make sure you have a need (limit your audience, reduce cost, etc.), or you have tested it and you see that it works.

 Always use one location per campaign